 I couldn't resist throwing the airsoft gun on there just to check the fit.
 It looks wicked!
 And if you try to wiggle the gun barrel, the whole thing feels like one solid object; it's that rigid.
 The rotary tables were a good choice.

-It's at this point that I realized that I should have checked the mass of this design in solidworks.
+It's at this point that I realized that I should have checked the mass of this design in CAD.
 Because now that it's done, it weighs a whopping 52lbs! and it doesn't even have handles.
 But oh well.. at least it's extremely stable. :)

 I decided to pair the Sherline rotary tables with a CNC stepper controller.